 All volunteers and visitors to our school are introduced to the school’s policies and procedures for Child Protection and Safeguarding.
 As part of their visit they will be expected to read our summary of our Child Protection procedures.

-Parents and other volunteers who help regularly in the classroom and with activities associated with the school will require a DBS check because of the frequency of their volunteering activity and the contact they have with children, but others will not.
+We use the Disclosure and Barring Service (DBS) to undertake criminal record checks.
+The School Staffing (England) (Amendment) Regulations 2006 make it mandatory for an enhanced criminal record check to be obtained for all newly appointed school staff.
+Parents, governors and other volunteers who help regularly in the classroom and with activities associated with the school will require a DBS check because of the frequency of their volunteering activity and the contact they have with children, but others will not.

 If there is an allegation of abuse about a member of staff, please contact our Headteacher, Mr Simon Adorian on 01202 485579.

 If you wish to contact one of our governors, please send your email to the Clerk at firstname.lastname@example.org.

 If you still have an unresolved issue and are concerned about the welfare of a student then please contact the Chair of Trustees at email@example.com.